 The clearance of beta-amyloid (Abeta) and other protein aggregates by immunotherapy is a key rejuvenation biotechnology to restore youthful function to aging brains, especially those with Alzheimer's disease (AD) and other neurodegenerative disorders.
 Initial trials using anti-Abeta vaccines have demonstrated concomitant reductions in early-stage tau aggregates, but not in mature neurofibrillary tangles, suggesting that such vaccines would be optimally deployed much earlier in the disease process - or in combination with anti-tau vaccines.

 SENS Foundation's CSO, Dr Aubrey de Grey, was first featured in Wired magazine in 2008, shortly before the Methuselah Foundation's initial USA-based conferences.
 Two years on, he's now returned in a more candid and detailed interview, discussing how the tactics involved in bringing rejuvenation biotechnologies to the attention of mainstream science have evolved and begun to bear fruit.

 In September 2007 SENS Foundation's Chief Science Officer, Dr Aubrey de Grey, together with co-author Michael Rae published Ending Aging - an accessible description of the SENS platform.
-The book speaks to a broad audience, without "dumbing down" the science in any way, and is thus the ideal resource for both biologists and non-biologists who want to learn more about SENS and its implications.
+We're delighted to now be able to make the afterword to the paperback edition, summarising progress since the initial hardback publication, available for free download.

 Abeta Epitope DNA and Peptide Vaccination: Bridging the 'Therapeutic Threshold' for Cognitive Aging and Alzheimer's DiseasePosted by Michael Rae on April 26, 2010 | Chief Science Officer's Team